Steel Strips Wheels Ltd. (NSE: SSWL) Q3 2026 Earnings Call dated Jan. 23, 2026

 Vikas Sharda

-So and including the maintenance capex how much will it be total for FY27.
+And including the maintenance capex, how much will it be totaled for FY ’27?

-You can add 40cr for brownfield maintenance capex.
-But there will be other capex with regards to.
-With regards to maintenance only.
-That’s it.
-Maintenance capex is about 40 crores, right?
-So 420 plus 40.
-And let me tell you one thing.
-That this investment is meant for the.
-Export market and also for the Indian market.
-But this is a unique investment that we are making in aluminum wheels.
-Because it will cover every category of.
-Aluminum wheels sold in the world.
-So it will be very comprehensive project and we’ll be looking at the entire world region.
-For these products.
-Similarly for knuckles we are expanding for our existing customers in India but also for the export business in Europe.
+We even had INR40 crores for brownfield maintenance capex, but there will be other capex with regards to maintenance only, that is it.
+Maintenance capex is about INR40 crores, I guess.
+So INR420 crores plus INR40 crores.
+And let me tell you one thing that this investment is meant for the export market and also for the Indian market.
+But this is a unique investment that we are making in aluminum wheels because it will cover every category of aluminum wheels sold in the world.
+So it will be a very comprehensive project, and we will be looking at the entire world region for these products.

+Similarly, for knuckles, we are expanding for our existing customers in India but also for the export business in Europe.
 We are very close to making strategic deals with European customers regarding aluminum knuckles and other related aluminum products.
-I think there is a question regarding this also.

-How are we diversifying?
-So within the LP we started off with the low pressure die casting business with wheels.
-Then we got into counter pressure die casting with knuckles.
-So similarly there are other products that.
-Can be made with these technologies.
+I think there is a question regarding this also how are we diversifying.
+So we started off with the low-pressure die casting business with wheels, then we got into counter-pressure die casting with knuckles.
+Similarly, there are other products that can be made with this new technology.
 And we are investigating and aligning with our customers to manufacture them and send them abroad.
-So it’s going to be a contract.
-Based with the European customers.
+So it is going to be a contract based with the European customers.

 Vikas Sharda

-Understand?
-So next year 420 +40 crore.
-And how much would it be for FY26?
+Understand.
+So next year INR420 crores plus INR40 crores.
+And how much would it be for FY ’26 in aggregate?

 Vikas Sharda